Russell-Waterhouse/seed_mix_calculator/README.md

 # Deployment

-This project is deployed to netlify.
+This project is deployed to Netlify.
+The deployment is done automatically when a new commit is pushed to the main branch.

 # React + TypeScript + Vite